 Sony was founded in 1946 and manufactured telecommunication equipment.
 Back then and throughout the 70s and 80s, Sony focused on magnetic recording tapes, transistor radios, tape recorders and TVs.
 It was not until 1988 that Sony launched its first digital camera called Mavica.

 Then it was not until 1996 that Sony released another digital camera with their first Cybershot.
 Today Sony has a wide range of cameras aimed at all levels of photographers and videographers.
-From advanced digital single-lens reflex cameras (DSLR), mirrorless cameras, fixed lens cameras and consumer cameras.
+From mirrorless cameras, fixed lens cameras and cinema cameras.
 If you’re interested in a detailed history of Sony cameras, check the Sony digital cameras broad and technology milestones.

 Sony cameras by category

 As mentioned in the introduction, Sony has a variety of camera categories.
-There are the professional studio and broadcast cameras, such as the Sony HDC-F5500.
-They have cinema cameras such as the VENICE and consumer cameras such as the Sony CX405 Handycam.
-However, their interchangeable lens cameras are the company’s most popular and widely used cameras.
+There are professional studio and broadcast cameras, such as the Sony HDC-F5500.
+They have cinema cameras like the VENICE 2 and consumer cameras such as the Sony CX405.
+However, their mirrorless cameras are the their most popular cameras.
 We will focus on the best camera in this category since these mirrorless cameras can provide you with a high-resolution capture and a wide range of features at an accessible price.

 What are Sony cameras great for?

 Sony cameras generally have highly effective autofocus systems that track moving objects.
-Additionally, its cameras are relatively portable, have excellent image quality, good ISO levels and work great in low-light situations.
+Additionally, Their cameras tend to be relatively portable, have excellent image quality, good ISO levels and work great in low-light situations.
 Above all, though, Sony’s wide range of lenses for their mirrorless lineup is excellent.

 Some pitfalls of Sony cameras

-Although Sony cameras have great features, they fault short in the camera menu system.
+Although Sony cameras have great features, they fall short in the camera menu system.
 In most of the company’s cameras, commonly accessed features are buried deep within sub-menus.
-Another pitfall is the limited touchscreen functionality, usually limited to adjusting focus points.
-Another very inconvenient hardware feature is not having a fully-articulating screen, meaning that you don’t have titling or flip-out screens.
+This can be overcome by using their user custom menu.
+However, if you find yourself needing something you don’t use often, expect you might have to dig to find it.

 Sony’s mirrorless camera lineup

-We can divide Sony mirrorless cameras into APS-C cropped and full-frame sensors.
-APS-C cameras are three main cameras:
+We can divide Sony mirrorless cameras into Super-35 cropped and full-frame sensors.
+Super-35 cameras are three main cameras:

 On the full-frame sensors, we have:

-As of 2022, here are the best camera bodies available:
+As of 2023, here are the best Sony camera bodies available:

-- Sony Alpha A1: is the best Sony camera money can buy now.
+- Sony a1: is the best Sony camera money can buy now.
 It’s the most advanced hybrid camera Sony has ever released.
 This model can do photos and videos well, and if it’s within your budget, it will last many years.

-- Sony A7R IV: the best for professional photographers who want super high-resolution photos.
+- Sony a7R V: the best for professional photographers who want super high-resolution photos.

-- Sony A7C: best hybrid camera for shooting high-resolution stills and high-quality video in a compact size
+- Sony a7C II: best hybrid camera for shooting high-resolution stills and high-quality video in a compact size

-- Sony A6600: the best entry-level sony camera with an Advanced APS-C sensor, great for vlogging (flip-up screen) and stills and video at an affordable price.
+- Sony a6600: the best entry-level Sony camera with an Advanced Super-35 sensor, great for vlogging (flip-up screen) and stills and video at an affordable price.

 - Sony ZV-E10: a compact, affordable camera with vlogging-specific features.
-It has an APS-C sensor and interchangeable lens systems, allowing more flexibility to adapt to different vlogging styles.
+It has a Super-35 sensor and interchangeable lens systems, allowing more flexibility to adapt to different vlogging styles.